 This course introduces data collection, visualisation and description.
 You will learn to produce appropriate graphs and summaries using the R software, which will be slowly introduced alongside the data analysis concepts.
 You will then learn how to use data collected on a sample of the population in order to answer questions about the entire population, for which you do not have the entirety of the data as it would be too costly or time-expensive to do so.

-In total, it is anticipated that students spend approximately 5-6 hours a week on DAPR1 work (inclusive of 3 compulsory hours).
+In total, it is anticipated that students spend approximately 5-8 hours a week on DAPR1 work.
 More information about how to structure your time can be found in the course Study Guide on LEARN.

 The 20 weeks of teaching will be split into: